robertkleffner/conlangs/unnamed-active-stative/basic-features.md

     5. yon = last root vowel colored *ng*
     6. which/what = last root vowel colored *l*

-Benefactive: action was done with someone in mind, for someone's benefit, or on someone's behalf
-Receptive: all other indirect objects
-Instrumental: using the noun

 Quirk: instead of saying "I'm looking for a girl with red hair", having a particular girl in mind, one would say, "I'm looking for this girl with red hair".